Cycling in Aruba

 My wife and I recently went on a vacation to Aruba.
 Now this wasn’t our first time to the “One Happy Island” but it certainly was our first international trip during a pandemic.
 I could probably write a whole blog post on that alone but will possibly save that for another day.

 One thing I always hated about vacations is that it would get me out of my cycling rhythm.
-In past vacations to Disney I would do some running (ugh) to help stay in the groove but most anywhere else my fitness would be put on the back burner for a week.
-A few months ago we did take a road trip to Florida to see some friends and I actually took my bike with me on that trip.
+On past Disney trips, I’d squeeze in some running (ugh) to stay active, but most vacations sidelined my fitness for a week.
+A few months back, we road-tripped to Florida to visit friends, and I finally brought my bike along.
 I’d been to Sarasota countless times and this was the first time I would ride around the area.
 I didn’t go too crazy but it felt good to keep some sort of normal schedule.
 So when planning our Aruba trip I decided to look up if there were any bike shops on the island that rented bikes and low and behold there is one, Tri-Bike Aruba.
-As the name implies they are into more than just cycling, but thats all I cared about.
+As the name implies they are into more than just cycling, but that’s all I cared about.

-Once I got the bike back to our room I proceeded to install and calibrate my pedals, install my BarFly mount for my Garmin and stick the Varia Radar on the seat post.
-I did a quick seat post adjustment, I thought I forgot my tape measure so I did it by heel & feel and as luck would have it I found the tape measure when packing up to leave.
+Back in the room, I mounted pedals, calibrated them, set up my Garmin, and slapped the Varia on the seat post.
+I did a quick seat post tweak using the old heel-and-feel method, thinking I’d left my tape measure behind.
+Naturally, I found it while packing to head home, classic timing.
 My only complaint is I wish I could have gotten the handlebars lower as they were close to level with the seat, but that just meant I rode more in the drops.
 No biggie.

 Ok, enough about the bike, on to the riding.
 TBA already has several routes listed on their website/Komoot (https://www.tribikearuba.com/bike-routes-aruba) depending on your discipline.
 I downloaded the two routes they had for road rides and then used them as a basis for some of my own.

 My first route was just a short jaunt up to the California Lighthouse and back.
-This was only about 8 miles and was really more of a shakedown ride to make sure the bike, and me, were working as expected.
-The roads were pretty decent on this little loop with only a few rough spots on the short climb to the light house and a few speed humps to contend with.
+Just an 8-mile shakedown ride—mainly to confirm the bike and I were both dialed in and ready to roll.
+Roads were solid overall, just a few rough patches near the lighthouse climb and some speed humps along the way.
 But the wind, oh my the wind.
 I had a right to left, and slightly at my back 25mph heading to the lighthouse but on the way back it was a virtual headwind.
 There isn’t much up this way to stop the wind and it was brutal.
 Oooof.

-All in all I had a great time riding around Aruba and would certainly do it again the next time we visit.
-I may opt for a mountain bike as there are lots of MTB trails on the island but I am a roadie at heart so I’ll have to see how I feel then.
+All in all I had a great time riding around Aruba and would certainly do it again.
+I may opt for a mountain bike as there are lots of MTB trails on the island.
+I am a roadie at heart so I’ll have to see how I feel then.
 It would be neat to see if there are any group rides on the island and hook up with some locals as well.
-A big thanks to Tri-Bike Aruba for my bike and dropoff/pickup service.
+A big thanks to Tri-Bike Aruba for my bike and drop off/pickup service.
 If you are on the island look them up.

 Hi Jason,